Blooketware/BlooketUI/README.md

 ### What's BlooketUI?

-A Script that implements a GUI to make cheating on Blooket easier than ever.
+A script that implements a GUI to make cheating on Blooket easier than ever.

 ### How do i Use This?